lijingcheng/FMDBHelper/README.md

 @end
 ```

-Read JSON and insert into the table.
+Read JSON and insert it into the table.

 ``` objc
 NSString *path = [[NSBundle mainBundle] pathForResource:@"demo" ofType:@"json"];